 Are they predominantly in one or two countries?
 Or spread around the world?
 Understanding where your players are located is key to choosing the best game server hosting option for you.
 In virtually all computing scenarios, speed is crucial – but none more so than in gaming.
 Game servers are a latency-sensitive application.
 Players experience games at their best when latency is below 60-100ms at the time of everyone playing together.

 Latency is the time it takes for data to travel from the setup game hosting server to your players.
-The lower the latency, the better the experience because game information is being transferred more quickly.
-When you hear players complaining about “lag” it’s a sure sign that they have high latency on their connection due to the setup of the game hosting server,and their experience is being compromised.
+The lower the latency in gaming, the better the experience because game information is being transferred more quickly.
+When you hear players complaining about “lag” it’s a sure sign that they have high latency on their connection due to the setup of the game hosting server, and their experience is being compromised.

 By locating game server infrastructure closer to your players, you can help to reduce latency.
 Even using fiber optic cable transmitting data at the speed of light, every additional physical mile increases latency fractionally.
 Sending data from London to Paris will be much faster than London to New York because the distance between points is far shorter.